 51. “Satan has a counterfeit for every truth that comes from God”

-○ See also the term in this glossary, “Don’t put God in a box.”
+○ See the term in this glossary: “Don’t put God in a box.”

 a.
-These and similar terms are terms used to describe types of physical schools or institutes (including on the internet), the attendance of which usually involves paying an amount of money.
+These and similar terms are terms used to describe types of physical schools or institutes (including on the internet) where one can learn occult doctrine that has been repackaged in a “Christian” box, the attendance of which usually involves paying an amount of money.
 These include schools or institutes such as:

 ○ Healing schools/institutes or healing training